 In week three of the preseason, the Bucs will travel to Miami to have their annual exhibition with a Dolphins team that played arguably the biggest role in the 2012 free agency period by signing burner wideout Mike Wallace, linebacker Danell Ellerbe and cornerback Brent Grimes.

 The Bucs wrap up their preseason with a home game against the Washington Redskins and their former head coach Raheem Morris.
 Washington will be looking to see how far along Robert Griffin III is in his rehabilitation from offseason knee surgery, while the Bucs will likely rest their starters in preparation for the regular season kick-off.

-Topics: Ampa Bay Buccaneers
+Tags: Ampa Bay Buccaneers